thumbliner/thumbliner/about.md

 # Salman Khan

 Born in 92; descendant of traders who settled in Hyderabad ~200 years ago.
-Lives in Toronto; identifies as the curious outsider.
+Identifies as the curious outsider; lives in Toronto.

 ## Education